eitan101/pulumi-gcp-tutorial/tutorial.md

-# Tutorial on Pulumi in GCP
+# Pulumi in GCP Tutorial

 ### Prerequisites